MGDIS/core-ui/packages/stencil-helpers/README.md

 # @mgdis/stencil-helpers

-This package provides a [Stencil](https://stenciljs.com/) configuration file for your projects and centralize helpers functions.
+This package centralize [Stencil](https://stenciljs.com/) helpers function for your projects.
+It is divided in 4 thematics:

+- **Components**: to centralize all components utils.
+- **Locale**: to centralize all needeed locale utils to manage content translation.
+- **Storybook**: to centralize all storybook helpers usefull to build your own storybook.
+- **Test**: to centralize all test utils to test more simplier your components.

 ## Installation